-Stuller’s human subjects ranged from OJ Simpson to Dr. Denton Cooley, Bill Walsh, Leslie Nielsen, Milton Friedman, General Jimmy Doolittle, Ricardo Montalbán, John Wooden, Charles Schwab, Bruce Jenner and Leo Buscaglia.
+Stuller’s human subjects ranged from OJ Simpson to Dr. Denton Cooley, Bill Walsh, Leslie Nielsen, Milton Friedman, Doug Harvey, General Jimmy Doolittle, Ricardo Montalbán, John Wooden, Charles Schwab, Bruce Jenner and Leo Buscaglia.
 (His first national cover story was for the November, 1978 issue of Sport magazine, on Simpson’s trade from Buffalo to the San Francisco 49ers.)
 With an exceptionally strong voice, he also wrote authoritative pieces on cultural trends, cardiac surgery, golf & travel, professional sports, Alcatraz, business, engineering, sports science, the histories of cleanliness and shaving and politics, while often focusing on natural history.
 Wrote Sea Frontiers Editor Bonnie Bilyeu Gordon, about a feature on coastal formation and erosion: “We were lucky to entice Jay Stuller to write about beaches for us.
 His style makes entertainment of science.”

 Clearly familiar with a wide range of topics, Stuller is particularly knowledgeable about energy, from the exploration of crude oil to the refining and marketing of gasoline.
 During most of his 30 years with Shell Oil and Chevron Corporation, he traveled the world to write features about the companies’ people, technologies, operations and strategies.
 During Stuller’s last four years at Chevron he was promoted out of Corporate Public Affairs and into the position of Communications Manager at the Chevron Products Company.
 There he sat on the executive leadership team of a business unit with 26,000 employees and $8 billion of capital employed, an operation that included Refining, Marketing, Pipeline, Shipping and Aviation.